inky03/hscript-insanity/README.md

 # hscript-insanity

 > [!TIP]
-> this is my first time messing with macros this complex so ...
+> this is my first time messing with code and macros this complex so ...
 > i apologize for any terribly mid code u might encounter !! (feel free to PR)

 experimental fork of [hscript](https://github.com/HaxeFoundation/hscript)!! (parse and evaluate Haxe expressions dynamically)